 2. Print the forms GTP generates.
 Review, sign and mail them no later than April 18 to the address given by GTP.
 We suggest mailing using "Certified Mail".
 Please note, you cannot electronically file (E-file) your tax forms if you are considered a non-resident for US tax purposes.

 3. If you had US income during 2022, you may need to file a state tax return

 State taxes may have different residency guidelines than US taxes.
 For a fee, you can use Sprintax to file your state taxes.
 To access Sprintax:

 - Use your @nyu.edu email address to get a special discounted rate.
 Stern and Law School students must use their @nyu.edu email address for the discounted rate as the system will not recognize your @stern.nyu.edu or @law.nyu.edu email address.

 You may need to file for every state you lived and/or worked in for 2022.
 Remember, you cannot electronically file (E-file) your tax return if you're using Sprintax and filing as a nonresident for US tax purposes.

 You must file a NY Tax Return if:

-b.
-You had NY income greater than $4,000 in 2017; or
+- You had NY income greater than $4,000 in 2022; or

-c.
-You want a refund of NY State or City taxes withheld from your paycheck in excess of what you actually owed.
+- You want a refund of NY State or City taxes withheld from your paycheck in excess of what you actually owed.

 The United States has over 50 tax treaties with different countries.
 The treaties vary in terms of the benefits they offer to students, the types of income covered, the total amount of the exemption, and the number of years you could claim the benefit.
 If you file your tax forms with a suitable tax software, the software will automatically factor in any benefit offered through a tax treaty with your country.